 Sabrina Riggs serves as an integral part of the DAi team serving as the firm health care issue lead.
 Her skills as a lobbyist have been shaped by serving as legislative staff, working campaigns and engaging in healthcare policy advocacy.
 She brings her 7-year experience in the Oregon Legislature to serve as account lead for DAi’s healthcare clients, which includes specialty physician groups and EMS providers and Children’s Advocacy Centers.
 She is an impassioned advocate for patient safety and statewide access to providers and is one of the few in the Oregon lobby that can claim two scope fight battle wins!
 Sabrina has built a reputation for delivering positive results for DAi clients, maintaining strong lines of communication and building important partnerships and coalitions within the house of medicine.
 Sabrina earned her Bachelor of Science from Western Oregon University.

 Nicole Mann started her career as an advocate in Washington D.C. before returning to Oregon to serve as an advisor and policy analyst to senior members of the Oregon Legislature.
 A veteran of eight legislative sessions, she has developed strong relationships with lawmakers on both sides of the aisle, as well as key decision makers within state agencies.
-Prior to joining DAi, Nicole worked as a public affairs profession, providing strategic counsel and assisting in the execution of communications plans for a broad variety of clients.
-Nicole draws on her diverse work history to provide clients with effective advocacy in the halls of the Capitol – both offense and defense – and prides herself on always presenting clear and factual information in the midst of often politically charged policy discussions.
+Prior to joining DAi, Nicole worked as a public affairs profession, providing strategic counsel and assisting in the execution of communications plans for a broad variety of industries and interests.
+Nicole draws on her diverse work history to provide clients with effective advocacy in the halls of the Capitol – both on offense and defense – and prides herself on always presenting clear and factual information in the midst of often politically charged policy discussions.
 Her DAi portfolio includes legislative and regulatory work focused on agriculture, timber, and recycling clients.
-Nicole earned her Bachelor of Science from Western Oregon University.